Epoxy glue is becoming more and more popular with passionate DIY-er as well as professionals.

-What can you use epoxy glue for
+What can you use epoxy glue for?

 Below, you will find more information and can see if you can use this glue for that specific project you are working on.

 Epoxy glue for plastic

-That is why it is recommended to always have epoxy glue on hand because this glue is perfect for carrying out these repairs.
+That is why it is recommended to always have epoxy adhesive on hand because this glue is perfect for carrying out these repairs.

 Epoxy glue for metal

-There are specialized epoxy adhesives made specifically for bonding metal
+There are specialized epoxy adhesives made specifically for bonding metal.

-you can attach metal parts to each other, secure bolts and screws, and even repair unpressurized pipes.
+You can attach metal parts to each other, secure bolts and screws, and even repair unpressurized pipes.